Rapxi/RDP-Helper/README.md

 1. Click green "<> Code" Button on Github (top right).
 2. Press Download Zip.
 3. After its downloaded extract it.
-4. Open Main.ahk
+4. Open Main.bat with Admin
-5. Click on the Buttons in order from top to right.
+5. Click on "All in One".
+6. This MAY require a PC restart sometimes.
+- If Specific Errors come up open an Issue or check if the Error is fixable on the "Error Fixing Tab".

 ## Authors